nihatrza/HR-Analytics-Attrition-Risk-Intelligence/README.md

 ### Step 5 — Load the Star Schema Tables

-Using the SQLAlchemy connection defined at the end of the notebook (or via pgAdmin's Import/Export tool), load the four tables:
+Using the SQLAlchemy connection defined at the end of the notebook (or via pgAdmin's Import/Export tool), load the four tables in dependency order (dimensions first, then the fact table):

 ```
-fact_hr_attrition
+dim_job
-dim_employee_demo
+dim_demographics
-dim_job_role
+dim_satisfaction
-dim_date
+fact_employee_attrition
 ```

 ### Step 6 — Run the Analytics Queries

 Open `sql/queries.sql` inside pgAdmin 4's Query Tool and execute the five core analytical queries to validate the business findings above.
+Remember that all mixed-case column names (e.g. `"JobRole"`, `"MonthlyIncome"`) must be double-quoted exactly as shown.

 ### Step 7 — Open the Power BI Report

 ```
-reports/HR_Analytics.pbix
+report/HR_Analytics.pbix
 ```
 In Power BI Desktop, go to **Home → Transform Data → Data Source Settings** and point the PostgreSQL connector to your local `hr_attrition_db` instance.
 Click **Refresh** to rebuild the model with your local data.